rwslinkman/articles/hello-world.md

 This makes it easy to call such a service from basically anywhere in the application.

 Now that I have a filled "cache" with my articles, this brought a few issues to mind:
-- I know when articles are updated, but applying the changes using Git seems a bit too much.
+- I know **when** articles are updated, but applying the changes using Git seems a bit too much.
-- Not exactly knowing which files have changed, means that all or any of them changed.
+- Not exactly knowing **which** files have changed, means that **all or any** of them changed.
+- Files might be deleted and the `ArticleFetcherService` wouldn't find out.

+Because of this, I implemented a "clean" fetch.
+All articles are downloaded newly every time.
+This saves me the effort of going through all the changes.
+Comparing images, that I will use to decorate the articles, is a difficult thing to do.
+I surely wanted to skip that in order to roll out the articles feature quickly.

+The KnpLabs library downloads all files in the same way.
+It was therefor quite easy to build a recursive function to download assets in directories within the repository.

+### Reading articles
+TODO - write about converting markdown to html

+### To show or not to show
+TODO - write about article state management